inpyjamas/ws-broadcast/README.md

   // perMessageDeflate: false,
 });

-// now do aditional things with ws
+// now do additional things with wss
 ```